steveazzolin/NLU-first-assignment/README.md

-# NLU-first-assignment
+# NLU-first-assignement
-First assignment for the course Natural Language Understanding @ UNITN
+First assignement of the course Natural Language Understanding @ UNITN